A 'new' approach to VCSE sector funding

-The new Our Manchester Voluntary and Community Sector grants programme launched on 7 September 2017.
-This new programme came about as a result of the work of the Co-Design Group detailed below.
+The Our Manchester Voluntary and Community Sector grants programme launched in 2017.
+This programme came about as a result of the work of the Co-Design Group detailed below.
 Questions and answers from the launch event and information sessions held by the Capacity Building Team at Macc, can be found here

 The first meeting of the co-design group was held on Monday 10 October 2016.
 A wide-ranging discussion developed a number of themes that will be discussed at future meetings.
 Click here to read the notes from the meeting.